murraycadzow/2021-obss-day3/_episodes/01-dataprep.md

 >   - the directory of input files (the ```lane1``` directory)
 >   - the list of barcodes (```lane1_barcodes.txt```)
 >   - the output directory (```samples```)
->   - the fact that the input files are gzipped
 >   - finally,  specify that process_radtags needs  ```clean, discard, and rescue reads``` as options of `process_radtags`
 >
 > 6. You should now be able to run the ```process_radtags``` command from the ```gbs/``` directory using these options.
 It will take a couple of minutes to run.
 Take a breath or think about what commands we've run through so far.
->
-> 7. The process_radtags program will write a log file into the output directory.
-Have a look in there.
-Examine the log and answer the following questions:
->    - How many reads were retained?
->    - Of those discarded, what were the reasons?
->    - Use `ls -lh samples` to have a quick look at the size of the samples files, and make sure all files have data.
 >
 >> ## Solution
 >> ```bash